linkret/Puerto-Rico-Bot/README.md

 > main.exe

-Running the executable will produce output that looks like this:
+Running the executable will let you play against the computer.
+First the program will ask you to setup a game.
+The game itself looks like this:

 ```
 Seed: 1726086293